Where'd You Go, Bernadette (film): Plot

-Bee requests a family trip to Antarctica as reward for good grades, and her parents reluctantly agree.
-As the trip approaches, Bernadette’s behavior becomes increasingly odd, and she considers use of various prescription drugs to control her worsening anxiety and insomnia.
-Bernadette’s tension with Audrey also escalates after the latter accuses Bernadette of driving over her foot and the hillside above Audrey's, recently cleared of blackberries by Bernadette, slides into Audrey's garden and house during a rainstorm.
-Bernadette insists that she was only complying with Audrey's request to remove the invasive plants, but Elgie accuses her of knowing that the hill would collapse without the blackberries to hold it in place.
+Bee requests a family trip to Antarctica as a reward for good grades, to which her parents reluctantly agree.
+As the trip approaches, Bernadette's behavior becomes increasingly erratic and she considers using various prescription drugs to control her worsening anxiety and insomnia.
+Audrey continually implores Bernadette to remove an invasive blackberry plant from the hillside above her house; when Bernadette complies, the hillside collapses into Audrey's garden and house during a rainstorm.
+Elgie accuses Bernadette of knowing that the hill would collapse without the blackberries to hold it in place.
+Audrey later dishonestly accuses Bernadette of driving over her foot, escalating the tension between them.

-One day, Bernadette returns home to find Elgie, his assistant, Dr. Kurtz, and FBI Agent Strang at her home for an intervention.
-They reveal that Manjula, the “personal assistant” in India that Bernadette uses and has given all of her personal and financial information and passwords, is actually a front for a Russian criminal organization that the FBI has been watching.
-Dr. Kurtz and Elgie want Bernadette to go to a psychiatric hospital for treatment while he and Bee go to Antarctica.
-Feeling ambushed and misunderstood, Bernadette sneaks out of the house.
+One day, Bernadette returns home to find Elgie, his assistant Soo-Lin, psychiatrist Dr. Kurtz, and FBI Agent Strang at her home for an intervention.
+They reveal that Manjula, Bernadette's "personal assistant" in India with whom she has shared all of her personal and financial information, is actually a front for a Russian criminal organization that the FBI has been watching.
+Dr. Kurtz and Elgie want to commit Bernadette to a psychiatric hospital while Elgie and Bee go to Antarctica.
+Feeling ambushed and misunderstood, Bernadette sneaks out of the house and hides at Audrey's, who makes amends with her and helps her fly to Antarctica alone.

-Bernadette hides at Audrey's, and they make amends.
-Audrey helps Bernadette fly to Antarctica without her family.
-Elgie and Bee follow in hot pursuit, after Agent Strang tells them that the Russian criminals, who were on their way to Seattle to defraud Bernadette while she and her family were away, have been arrested and are no longer a threat.

-In Antarctica, Bernadette befriends Becky, a researcher, who tells her the research station at the South Pole has to be completely rebuilt and needs an architect.
+Elgie and Bee pursue Bernadette after Agent Strang tells them that the Russian criminals, who were on their way to Seattle to defraud Bernadette while she and her family were away, have been arrested and are no longer a threat.
+In Antarctica, Bernadette befriends Becky, a researcher who tells her that the research station at the South Pole is in need of an architect to completely rebuild it.
 Bernadette sneaks off her cruise ship and into Palmer Station, and convinces the team leader to give her a spot on the next convoy to the South Pole.

-Meanwhile, Elgie realizes he has failed his wife by not being more supportive of her creativity.
-He and Bee catch up with Bernadette at Palmer Station, and, realizing her passion has been reignited, give their blessing to spend five weeks at the Pole.
+Elgie realizes that he has failed Bernadette by not being more supportive of her creativity.
+He and Bee catch up with Bernadette at Palmer Station and, seeing that her passion for architecture has been reignited, give her their blessing to spend five weeks at the Pole.